infumap/infumap/docs/deployment/raspberry-pi.md

     ping 10.0.0.2
     ssh infumap@10.0.0.2

-If `10.0.0.1` works but `10.0.0.2` does not, confirm these routed allow rules are present and that the source IP matches your admin client tunnel IP.
+If `10.0.0.1` works but `10.0.0.2` does not, confirm these routed allow rules are present and that the source IP matches your admin tunnel IP.

 ### Set Up a WireGuard Monitoring Service

-With the above setup, the Raspberry Pi may occasionally become unreachable over the WireGuard network, sometimes indefinitely until manual intervention.
-As a workaround, use a small watchdog script that monitors reachability to the VPS over `wg0` and restarts the WireGuard service when required.
+With this setup, the Raspberry Pi may occasionally become unreachable over WireGuard, sometimes until manual intervention.
+As a workaround, use a small watchdog script that monitors reachability to the VPS over `wg0` and restarts WireGuard when needed.

 Install `infumap/tools/wg-monitor.sh` as a root-owned executable: